-As a work-study service participant at the Paititi Institute you will be joining us as part of our community and will be involved in the day to day functioning including preparing community meals, participating in community meetings (both relating and strategy), master planning, hands on project work, personal transformation work and more.
+As a work-study service participant at the Paititi Institute you will be joining us as part of our community and will be involved in the day to day functioning including preparing community meals, participating in community meetings (both relating and strategy), planning, hands on project work, personal transformation work and more.
 As a community we work to harmonize with the natural cycles of the day, the land and the seasons.
-Most days we will wake at sunrise and will head to bed in the early evening.
-Early mornings are the best time to get hard work done before the heat and bugs.
 We make an effort to share in daily practice and daily check in meetings.
-The kitchen is always a busy place and the service group will rotate through kitchen service.
+The kitchen and gardens are always busy places and the service group will rotate through these areas, and other work projects.

-We will focus on a number of community projects during the time together - many of which will be planned together with the service group in our weekly strategy meetings.
-Some key elements we expect to focus on include planting vegetable gardens and trees, working on water flow designs for the property and implementing portions of the designs, emergency training and planning, natural building projects (working with stone and adobe), remodeling/refinishing existing structures and overall master planning design process.
+We will focus on a number of community projects during the time together - many of which will be planned together with the service group in our strategy meetings.
+Our project focus will very from month to month depending on seasonal changes and priorities of our community.
+Some key elements we may focus on include planting and maintaining vegetable gardens and trees, working on water flow designs for the property and implementing portions of the designs, emergency training and planning, natural building projects (working with stone and adobe), remodeling/refinishing existing structures and overall master planning design processes.
 Participants will have the opportunity to immerse into the natural cycles while learning to collaborate with a community though uniting in shared heart and vision.

 Be prepared to have your comfort zone challenged.
-Work can be hard, sweaty, dirty but enjoyable and a great way to gain knowledge and a deeper connection to the inherent true nature in all of us.
+Work can be hard, sweaty, dirty but enjoyable and a great way to gain knowledge and a deeper connection to the inherent true nature within us all.
 View a testimonial from a recent participant >>